The Front-Line FCPA Training values your privacy.

 If you have any questions regarding this Privacy Statement or how to remove or modify your user information or related consents, please feel free to contact us by e-mail at [email protected]

 How Will I Know if the Privacy Statement Is Changed?

-If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this website prior to the change becoming effective.
+If we make any material changes we will notify you by changing what appears on this page.
 We encourage you to periodically review this page for the latest information on our privacy practices.